trebeljahr/trebeljahr.com/_booknotes/the-selfish-gene.md

 > Sperms and eggs contribute equal numbers of genes, but eggs contribute far more in the way of food reserves: indeed sperms make no contribution at all and are simply concerned with transporting their genes as fast as possible to an egg.
 At the moment of conception, therefore, the father has invested less than his fair share of resources in the offspring.
 Since each sperm is so tiny, a male can afford to make many millions of them every day.
 This means he is potentially able to beget a very large number of children in a very short period of time, using different females.
 This is only possible because each new embryo is endowed with adequate food by the mother in each case.
 This therefore places a limit on the number of children a female can have, but the number of children a male can have is virtually unlimited.
 Female exploitation begins here.

-> A body is really a machine blindly programmed by its selfish genes.
+> A body is  a machine blindly programmed by its selfish genes.

 > The female sex is exploited, and the fundamental evolutionary basis for the exploitation is the fact that eggs are larger than sperms.